 Another way to do this sans-product is to tease sections of your hair at the crown.
 I've found that teasing combs with three rows of teeth work miracles on my hair.
 (I'm an Oklahoma Sooner - it's practically part of our uniform to poof the crowns of our heads!)

 Another good way to add some volume is to spray in some product and go at your roots with a round brush and blow dryer.
-I've used Big Sexy Hair Spray Mousse (above) for probably ten years now, and it's my absolute favorite root lifter on the market.
+I've used Big Sexy Hair Spray Mousse (left) for probably ten years now, and it's my absolute favorite root lifter on the market.

 Think About Texture.